c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

-*   The thread is blocked so its task can’t perform other activities during the waiting time
+*   The thread is blocked and can’t perform other activities during the waiting time

 ### Nonblocking I/O model